Chaoukia/Deep-Learning-hw/README.md

 - Sentence classification.

 ### Reinforcement learning :
-- Deep Q learning: Optimizing the behaviour of a rat in a grid with poisonous cells and cell with cheese.
+- Deep Q learning: Optimizing the behaviour of a rat in a grid with cells either poisonous or with cheese